contiki-os/contiki/platform/galileo/README.md

 Press [F7]    to show boot menu options.
 ```

 Press <F7> and select the option "UEFI Internal Shell" within the menu.

-Once
+#### Boot Multiboot-compliant ELF Image

-you have a shell, run the following commands to run grub application:
+Once you have a shell, run the following commands to run grub application:
 ```
 $ fs0:
 $ grub.efi